nimsara1999/gas_sensor_ble_esp32/README.md

 - Try sending a single data packet to the server for 3 times, and if success packet is not received, ignore packet.
 - After 4 consecutive ignored packets, restart the ESP.
 - Removed watchdog timer reset in the main loop.
 So, if no data packets are received via Bluetooth within 2 minutes, gateway will be restarted automatically.
-- In transmission mode (not in AP mode), the only place to reset watchdog is when a data packet is sent successfully.
+- In transmission mode (not in AP mode), the only places to reset watchdog are when a data packet is sent successfully, or a successful FW update check.

 ## LED Blinking Patterns